abetwothree/Multiple-Image-Upload-WITH-PHP/README.md

 Checks the file name to limit it to 225 characters

 Changes the file name to a fully unique file name to avoid over writing files with same names.

+The code is very raw and simple so that it can be copied over and implemented into other systems easily without any added bloatware to get in the way.